Kutjal

-The Kutjal, not to be confused with the Gudjal, were an indigenous Australian people of Queensland of the Cape York Peninsula.
+The Kutjal were an indigenous Australian people of Queensland of the Cape York Peninsula.

 Country

 According to Norman Tindale, the Kutjal's tribal territories embraced roughly 4,500 mi2, around the Upper Staaten and middle Einasleigh rivers.
 Their northern frontier was in the vicinity of the Lynd River, while their southern boundary was set approximately at Lane Creek and north of Georgetown.